 High Pressure Die Casting (HPDC) presents some of the biggest challenges for casting simulation software.
-FLOW-3D CAST has several features that substantially improve the accuracy of a die filling simulation enabling the user to critically analyze the filling process, including its highly-accurate TruVOF algorithm for tracking moving metal fronts and the FAVOR™ method to accurately represent the complex geometries typically involved in high pressure die casting.
-Plus, FLOW-3D CAST has numerous models for detecting areas of defects like entrained air, thermal stress, microporosity and fold and inclusions.
+FLOW-3D CAST has several features that substantially improve the accuracy of a die filling simulation, enabling the user to critically analyze the filling process, including its highly-accurate TruVOF algorithm for tracking moving metal fronts and the FAVOR™ method to accurately represent the complex geometries typically involved in high pressure die casting.
+FLOW-3D CAST also offers models for detecting areas of defects due to entrained air, thermal stress, microporosity, and fold and inclusions.

 Shot Sleeve Optimization

-In high pressure die casting, a shot cylinder rapidly pushes the liquid metal into a die.
-Oriented horizontally, the metal is poured into it through a fill hole on the top and a piston pushes the metal down the cylinder.
-The goal of a properly designed shot sleeve profile is to push the metal into the die as fast as possible to avoid premature solidification causing incomplete or defective filling.
+In high pressure die casting, a shot cylinder rapidly pushes liquid metal into a die.
+Oriented horizontally, the metal is poured into the sleeve through a fill hole on the top, then a piston pushes the liquid metal down the cylinder.
+The goal of a properly designed shot sleeve profile is to push the metal into the die quickly enough to avoid premature solidification, which can cause incomplete or defective filling.
 However, if the piston moves too fast, the liquid metal will fold over, trapping air that may appear as internal defects in the final cast part.

-FLOW-3D CAST can be used to study different shot profiles in a few minutes of computational time.
-This simulation of two shot profiles shows a constant velocity two stage process and another computed within FLOW-3D CAST as gradual acceleration data that show significantly different outcomes.
+FLOW-3D CAST can be used to analyze different shot profiles with simulations that take just a few minutes of computational time.
+This simulation compares two shot profiles: a constant velocity two-stage process (top) and a gradually accelerating velocity (bottom).
+The resulting data show significantly different outcomes.
 Courtesy of Simulated Engineering, Inc.